Bigpoint/slim-bootstrap/README.md

  - POST
  - PUT

-For each of these methods the framework supplies two interfaces for the Collection and Request endpoint under [\SlimBootstrap\Endpoint](src/SlimBootstrap/Endpoint).
+For each of these methods the framework supplies two interfaces for the Collection and Ressource endpoint under [\SlimBootstrap\Endpoint](src/SlimBootstrap/Endpoint).

 ### Registering endpoints to the framework
 The written endpoints have to be registered to the framework and the underling Slim instance in order to be accessible.
 This can be done by calling the appropriate add methods on the [\SlimBootstrap\Bootstrap](src/SlimBootstrap/Bootstrap.php) instance after the `init()` call and before the `run()` call.